gemrb/gemrb/demo/data/README.md

 Window and GUI design based on Lamoot's RPG GUI construction kit v1.0 (CC-BY)

+Main cursors are from Tempest in the Aether and Ryzom Core (CC-BY-SA 3.0).
+Scrolling cursors by marcintokarski (OGA-BY 3.0).

-Main cursors are from Tempest in the Aether and Ryzom Core (CC-BY-SA 3.0) Ruby image by rubberduck and Clint Bellanger, based on designs from Justin Nichol (CC-BY 4.0).
+Ruby image by rubberduck and Clint Bellanger, based on designs from Justin Nichol (CC-BY 4.0).

 Swirl by Beast (CC0), temporarily selectively dithered with imagemagick.